truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/faq.md

 Yes.
 While starting with donation and thank you pages only, we are working to build the Studio Experience for all campaign types, including crowdfunding, peer-to-peer, and events.

-## Will Campaign Studio replace the current campaign builder and pages?
+## Will Classy Studio replace the current campaign builder and pages?

-Yes, Campaign Studio will eventually be Classy’s sole campaign-building experience.
+Yes, Classy Studio will eventually be Classy’s sole campaign-building experience.
 The sunset of our current campaign builder will not occur until we are confident that we have parity with our current builder and campaign types.
 So, in the near future, you can continue creating and launching campaigns in our legacy experience.

-## Is Campaign Templating available for Campaign Studio?
+## Is Campaign Templating available for Classy Studio?

 Not yet, but it will be.
-We are developing templating for Campaign Studio specifically, which will be available later.
+We are developing templating for Classy Studio specifically, which will be available later.

-## When should I use Campaign Studio versus Embedded Donation Forms versus our current campaign builder?
+## When should I use Classy Studio versus Embedded Donation Forms versus our current campaign builder?

 <table>
   <tr>